-Students must adhere to the full Grace Episcopal School uniform policy during school hours; this applies to students who may need to join class virtually due to health restrictions.
+Students must adhere to the full Grace Episcopal School uniform policy during school hours.
 Parents of students wearing inappropriate clothing may be called to notify them of the violation, or to ask them to bring appropriate clothing, or to ask them to pick up the child from school.